Your Pet, Our Passion.

 Noise

 Some cat flaps can make a lot of noise when they swing open and shut, and cats can be sensitive to this.
-If your cat seems anxious about the noise, take time to get them used to it.
+If your cat seems anxious about the noise, take time to get them used to it – or if it is an old one, replace it for something more modern and quieter.
 Open and close the flap in their presence and reward them when they seem relaxed.
-If they grow anxious, open and close it more slowly so that the noise is not so much.
+If they grow anxious, open and close it more slowly so that the noise is not so obvious.
 Do this until they are familiar with the sound.

 Position